 See our photo essay for a taster of what this wonderful country has to offer.

-5 Books to read Before Traveling to Taiwan
+5 Books to read Before You Visit Taiwan

 Note: A writer that we haven’t read ourselves (looking to remedy that soon) but should very much be included on this list is the Taiwanese feminist writer Li Ang, she’s known for her idiosyncratic, candid and penetrating insights on gender politics in the social life in contemporary Taiwan.
 Currently in translation are The Butcher’s Wife and The Lost Garden.